35 Metaphors for Smart to Highlight Intelligence

 • “He’s a tough cookie, handling pressure better than anyone else.”

-Metaphors for Emotions
+Metaphors for Sharp Mind

 16. A storm of emotions